Kalgoorlie: Rail

-The town is located on the main East-West rail corridor across Australia.
-The Transwa Prospector operates once to twice daily passenger train services from Kalgoorlie to Perth.
-The Indian Pacific train also stops here, operating weekly in each direction.
+The town is located on the main Eastern Goldfields Railway.
+Transwa's Prospector operates once to twice daily passenger train services from Kalgoorlie to Perth.
+The Indian Pacific also stops here, operating weekly in each direction between Perth and Sydney.

 Buses

 Town bus services are provided by TransGoldfields, there are three town routes as well as school services.
 Transwa also operates road coaches that service the town.

 Air

 Commercial air services connect Kalgoorlie–Boulder with Melbourne and Perth, operating out of the Kalgoorlie–Boulder Airport.
 Airlines that provide regular flights include Alliance Airlines, Qantas, QantasLink and Virgin Australia.
 There is a locally owned and operated charter company with a flight school, Goldfields Air Services.

 Road

 Kalgoorlie is linked to Perth by the Great Eastern Highway, and is also on the Goldfields Highway.